Start by clicking on "Fill out the template"

 This document can be used for an artist, such as a photographer, videographer, or other type of artist, looking to legally get permission to use images of a particular person in their work.

 Ideally, this document should be signed and ready before any use of the model's images.
 Many artists have their models sign a release on the day that the shooting (for photo or video) or art creation is taking place.

-Here, the form filler be able to enter identifying information such as whether the artist is working with a studio or not, as well as identifying information about the model.
+Here, identifying information about the artist will be entered, such as whether they are working with a studio, as well as identifying information about the model.

 Please be aware that if the model is under 18, a parent or guardian will also have to review and sign the document.
 If the model is a minor, that will be put into the Model Release and there will be an extra execution spot for the parent or guardian.

 Model Release Forms in the United States are generally subject to specific state laws, which cover the laws that would be implicated in the use of another person's images, such as right of publicity and privacy laws.
 Check individual state laws for anything relating to the drafting and execution of a Model Release Form, or for any questions about what is permitted for the use of images after signing a release.
 State laws, as well as certain specific Federal laws, including 18 U.S.C.
 Section 2252, cover the rights of minors and their images.

 How to modify the template